MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/azure-ad-join-workflow.md

 - Windows 11
 - Windows 10

-This step by step tutorial guides you through using Intune to perform a Windows Autopilot user-driven scenario when the devices are strictly Azure AD joined.
+This step by step tutorial guides you through using Intune to perform a Windows Autopilot for pre-provisioned deployment scenario when the devices are strictly Azure AD joined.

 The purpose of this tutorial is to provide a step by step guide for all the steps required for the configuration for a successful Autopilot user-driven Azure AD join deployment using Intune.
 The tutorial is also designed as a walkthrough in a lab or testing scenario, but can be expanded for use in a production environment.